What is an Architectural Feasibility Study?

 Once we analyze other projects

-in the area, we can advise on the most return on investment for a project, wehter containing "by right" or strategically suggesting variances, best suited for the project.
+in the area, we can advise on the most return on investment for a project, whether containing "by right" or strategically suggesting variances, best suited for the project.

-A little trick/hack is to look up size of lots by using multiple sources, such as the Philadelphia Stormwater Map.
+Look up the size of lots by using multiple sources, such as the Philadelphia Stormwater Map.
 You can type in your real estate project site location in the top right.
 You can use the measure tool in the top right to draw over the boundaries of your specific site.
 It is not 100% accurate but it is typically within inches of the zoning deed.
 This will help with understanding the square footage of the lot and that will then be used to start drawing up massings of your site.

 Step 2: Determining the Massing of your Real Estate Project By Right

 The next step of a feasibility study is to lay out the building massing.
 After defining the site parameters from the zoning code, such as set backs, open air etc, we would draw up an existing massing.
 The 3D site plan of the building massing will start to allow us to determine the best layout for your project.
 The 3D massing will include the building foot prints on all floors, max buildable height, and buildable open area.
 This is where your real estate project starts to come together!

 Step 3: Draw unit counts, overall floor plans, and elevations